 2. Contradicting ideas

 Dogs do not understand exceptions.
-Avoid creating the rule of your dog not being allowed up on your couches and beds if you were to later allow that rule to relax.
+Avoid creating the rule of your dog not being allowed up on your sofa and bed if you were to later allow that rule to relax.
 Another common example is owners commanding their dogs to “sit”, but give up as if nothing happened when their dogs do not seem to pay attention.
 Your dog may then notice that commands given do not need to be followed and possibly challenge any future rules that you wish to enforce.
-Additionally, every family member in the household should be in sync with enforcing the same rules on your dog to avoid the confusion of pleasing different expectations.
+Additionally, every family member in the household should be in sync with enforcing the same rules on your dog to avoid confusion of expectations.